patshaughnessy/patshaughnessy.github.io/posts/2025-11-17-compiling-ruby-to-machine-language.markdown

 Machine language is very specific.
 To add two 64-bit integers on an M1 microprocessor, YJIT could use the <span class="code">adds</span> assembly language instruction.
-But adding two floating pointer numbers would require different instructions.
+But adding two floating point numbers would require different instructions.
 And, of course, adding or concatenating two strings is an entirely different operation altogether.